chrnan6711/lasersite/digitalclock.md

 # Digital Clock and Seven-Segment Display

 This expression projects a skeuomorphic seven-segment display digital clock.
 In fact, its digits can be customized to whatever single-digit numbers the user may desire with `diga`, `digb`, `digc`, and `digd` (left to right).
+Currently, it displays your local time.

 ### Variables